Condolence Wreath Stand Singapore

-Funeral wreaths are available in circular, heart, cross, and many more shapes.
+Funeral and condolence wreath are available in circular, heart, cross, and many more shapes.
 Heart-shaped wreaths and cross-shaped wreaths usually come from immediate family or closed relatives.
 If you are not one a family or a relative of the deceased person, a special flower arrangement of funeral wreath in circular shape.
-Ask the florist online for the best designs appropriate for the funeral.
+Ask the online florist for the best designs appropriate for the funeral.

 - What color and type of flowers to use for the wreaths?

-Another proper etiquette to watch out for when sending funeral wreaths is the type of flower and color of flower to use.
+Another proper etiquette to watch out for when sending condolence wreath is the type of flower and color of flower to use.
 The florist in Singapore knows which flower and color is typically acceptable for this kind of arrangement.
 But if you know the deceased person personally, you may choose to send wreaths of the type of flower he or she liked most.

 - What traditional belief the family practices when it comes to funeral wreaths?